Learning About Malignant Hyperthermia

 What can you do if you think it might happen to you?

 If you think you might be at risk, tell your surgeon and anesthesia provider before surgery.
-They can use different drugs to make you unconscious.
-They can also prepare to treat you right away if needed.
+They can use different medicines to make you unconscious.
+They can also prepare to treat you right away during or after surgery if needed.

-Wear a medical ID bracelet that says you are at risk.
+Wear a medical ID bracelet that says you are at risk for this condition.
 If you need emergency care, the bracelet will inform those who treat you.
-And warn your family members.
-They might be at risk too.
+And talk with your family members.
+They might be at risk for this condition too.
+The Malignant Hyperthermia Association of the United States (MHAUS) at www.mhaus.org may be a helpful resource for families.

 Clinical Review Board